secureCodeBox/documentation/docs/how-tos/scope.md

 [...]
 ```

-## Handle differences in finding formats
+## Handle Differences in Finding Formats

 In many cases, you are cascading to more than one scanner.
 Unfortunately, not every scanner has the same finding format, making a scope as defined above more tricky.